Muciojad/portfolio/README.md

 ## "SeeMe Stories" for charactr (2020-2021)

 A cutting-edge storytelling mobile app with AR elements.
-This start-up project featured interactive stories for kids, allowing parents to record voiceovers and character mimics using the phone camera and Augmented Reality.
+This start-up project featured **interactive stories for kids, allowing parents to record voiceovers and character mimics** using the phone camera and Augmented Reality.

-As a Unity Developer on this project, my responsibilities included co-implementing app flow architecture, UI implementation, story recording functionalities, story playing functionalities, implementing reusable interactive story elements, and bug fixing.
+As a Unity Developer on this project, my responsibilities included **co-implementing app flow architecture, UI implementation, story recording functionalities, story playing functionalities, implementing reusable interactive story elements**, and bug fixing.

 Despite its huge potential and advanced development stage, the project was shut down in 2021 due to a change in the company's start-up scope.